 What time of year you visit really comes down to when you are free and what you would like to do.
 Summer is generally the most popular time of year to visit (around May to September).
 If you are planning an escape purely on the weather than the following information will help you:

-Popular destinations include New York, Chicago, Vegas, New Orleans, San Francisco, Florida, Colorado and Los Angeles.
+Popular places to visit in the United States include New York, Chicago, Vegas, New Orleans, San Francisco, Florida, Colorado and Los Angeles.
 Each destination is different and the chances are you will pass by New York which is one of the most unique and interesting cities in the world made famous by various big blockbuster films.
 LA is a great stopover and home to Hollywood which attracts millions of visitors, people pay homage to their favourite stars on the walk of fame and perhaps even catch a glimpse of a few famous people.

 The USA isn't just about sightseeing, there are also so many other places to check out including shopping at one of the multitude of malls and amusement is also to be found at the theme parks.
 You could choose to visit a specific region e.g. the West Coast like California and the Grand Canyon or even travel across country and take in the sights from LA to NYC.